junxit/us-congress-bills-111/bill.md

 - **(b)** *Requirements for non-department board members* Paragraph (2) of such section is amended—
   - **(1)** by inserting “not less than two” before “members”; and
   - **(2)** by striking “and who” and all that follows through the period at the end and inserting “and who have backgrounds, or business, legal, financial, medical, or scientific expertise, of benefit to the operations of the corporation.”.
+- **(c)** *Clarification that Department employees may serve as executive directors* Subsection (b) of section 7363 of such title is amended in the first sentence, by inserting after “executive director who” the following: “may be an employee of the Department and who”.
-- **(c)** *Conflicts of interest* Subsection (c) of section 7363 of such title is amended by striking “, employed by, or have any other financial relationship with” and inserting “or employed by”.
+- **(d)** *Conflicts of interest* Subsection (c) of section 7363 of such title is amended by striking “, employed by, or have any other financial relationship with” and inserting “or employed by”.

 ## § 5.
 Clarification of powers of corporations